+an opportunity to observe barred owls, before

+trail that links Oakwoods Trail to Glacier

+Spring wildflowers, such as the fragile

-This trail is part of a 15-mile trail that links Jennings to Moraine State Park.
-It travels through some of the most scenic woodlands of Jennings.
-More information about this trail is available at the park office.
+through some of the most scenic woodlands

+of Jennings.
+More information about this trail

+stream that flows through the park.

+is available at the park office.